fidelicura/epl/README.md

 # Description

-Insipiring humanity with simple, explicit and readable code!
+Insipiring humanity with expressive, explicit and readable code!

 # Features